42xel/BAPL2/README.md

 ```

 You'll observe that the "then" and "else" bodies are expressions.
-They are not formula computed in vain, they are actually used to evaluate the if statement.
+They are not formula computed in vain, they are actually used to evaluate the if statement, which is itself an expression.
-In fact an if else statement in FeAsKo is exactly a ternary operator.
+In fact an `if else` statement in FeAsKo is exactly a ternary operator.
 The snippet :
 ```
 r = (if a 2*a else b)